RetroPie/RetroPie-Docs/docs/MSX.md

 You have now changed your default screen to screen0 as was normal on European MSX machines, and saved the setting into virtual nvram.

 Note: if you change your default machine type from say a TurboR to a MSX2+ you will have to redo this step as each MSX2 and later machine type has its own virtual nvram file.

+### 50 or 60Hz?
+European MSX machines ran at 50Hz, as that is the PAL video standard.
+Japanese MSX machines however ran at 60Hz as is standard on NTSC.
+How does this effect things?
+Well it means that lots of Japanese developed games run ~20% slower when run on a European MSX.
+This may mean more sluggish behaviour and slower sound if the programmers did not take this into account.

+How does this effect emulation?
+The default c-bios roms use 60Hz.
+If you use real MSX system roms, then it depends on which machine your emulating.
+A MSX2+ or TurboR will always be 60Hz since they where never officially sold in Europe.

+Of course the effect can also be the other way around.
+European MSX software that runs too fast on a Japanese machine type.

+In openMSX, you can change the emulated frequency during runtime.
+Simply open the openMSX command prompt with `F10`, and type `toggle_freq`.